nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding an Emergency contact's number : `addEcNumber`

-Adds an emergency contact's number to the specified person in the address book.
+Adds an emergency contact's number to the specified person in the student list.

 Format: `addEcNumber INDEX [ep/ECNUMBER]`